State Special Communications Service of Ukraine: Diprozviazok Ukrainian Institute for Engineering and Development of Information and Communications Infrastructure, a private joint stock company

 Develops the strategy of the unified national communications system and development of communications networks of Ukraine.

 Ukrainian Scientific and Research Institute of Radio and Television state-owned enterprise

 Conducts research in the area of telecommunications and radiofrequency resource at the national and international levels.
-Ukrspetszviazok state-owned enterprise ensures operation of special-purpose telecommunication nodes.
+Ukrspetszviazok state-owned enterprise ensures the operation of special-purpose telecommunication nodes.

 SSSCIP's Volunteer Hub

 The place where efforts of volunteers are coordinated for the support of servicemen of the SSSCIP, Armed Forces of Ukraine and other forces of the security and defense sectors of Ukraine.